KishoreVB70/Lottery-Tutorial/README.md

     event Ended(uint lotteryId, uint winningAmount, address winner);
     error reEntry();
 ```
-We have a simple constructor where we set the creator of the contract as the owner
+We have a simple constructor where we set the creator of the contract as the owner.

 We have specified two modifiers to control access
-    1. Firstly we have the `onlyOwner` modifier which allows only the owner to perform certain functionality
+1. The `onlyOwner` modifier which allows only the owner to perform certain functionality
-    2. Then we have the `onlyIfOpen` modifier which allows access to certain functions only if there is a current active lottery
+2. The `onlyIfOpen` modifier which allows access to certain functions only if there is a current active lottery

 Then we have two events to log the information about the lottery
-    - `Started` event logs the ID of the event and the amount
+1. `Started` event logs the ID of the event and the amount
-    - `Ended` event logs the ID, the address of the winner, and the winner's amount
+2. `Ended` event logs the ID, the address of the winner, and the winner's amount

-- We have also defined the custom error `reEntry` for users who try to enter the lottery more than one time
+We have also defined the custom error `reEntry` for users who try to enter the lottery more than one time
----

 ```solidity
     function start(uint32 _entryAmount) external onlyOwner{
         //Check if there is a current active lottery